Debt Collector Harassment in Michigan

 Step 2: Collect Records

 If you’ve been harassed in Michigan by a debt collector, it’s important to gather evidence.
 The Michigan Attorney General provides some suggestions for documenting debt collector harassment.
 Keep copies of all written correspondence.
 In addition, if you send a letter, send it by certified mail so you have proof that it was received.
-Keep a list of all calls, including date, time, and name of the person you spoke to.
+Keep a list of all calls, including the date, time, and name of the person you spoke to.
 Another tip is to contact the original creditor and confirm that the collection agency is authorized to collect the debt.

 Step 3: Remain Calm and Act Deliberately